ackermannQ/hookguard/readme.md

 You can customize HookGuard's behavior by creating a `hookguard.config.ts` file in the root of your project.

+Use `hookguard init .` to generate a default configuration file.

 This configuration file allows you to:

 - Enable or disable specific rules